OmarAlFarajat/omaralfarajat.github.io/projects/chrono-abyss.md

 </div>

 ## Introduction
 Chrono Abyss is a 2D, topdown, roguelite, bullet-hell action-RPG!
 It was our team's submission for the COMP 376 game project at Concordia University.
-Made using Unity with custom 2D sprites as part.
-Made collaboratively using GitHub for version control and GitHub Projects for task and issue tracking and team coordination.
+It was made using Unity game engine with custom 2D sprites.
+GitHub was used for version control and GitHub Projects for task and issue tracking and team coordination.
+Also has music and sound system with the ability to adjust pitch and speed to correspond with movement-time mechanic.

-## Game Loop
+## Description & Game Loop
-* Battle through an infinite cycle of dungeons with a boss battle at the end of each.
+* Battle through an infinite cycle of dungeons with a boss battle at the end of each one.
-* Make use of your natural time-bending abilities with the movement-time mechanic.
-Your environment and enemies around you only move as you move!
-Certain actions such as reloading or slashing your sword will make time progress normally.
+* Make use of your natural movement-time mechanic (similar to the Superhot game series).
+Your environment and enemies only progress through time as you move!
+However, certain actions such as reloading or slashing your sword will make time progress normally.
 * Defeating each dungeon boss unlocks the level up menu where you can improve your character.
-* The Time Creeper is a very strong special enemy that any time in the game when you stand still for a long time.
+* The Time Creeper is a very strong special enemy that can appear at any time in the game when you stand still for too long.
 Once you are strong enough, defeat him to open a portal to the final boss: Brorgamon!

 ## Controls
 <style type="text/css">